High resolution quantum enhanced phase imaging of cells: Introduction

-The data are displayed as a function of the defocusing distance $dz$ and the resolution factor \(\mathcal{D}\).
-We observe that using \(k^{(\tau)}_{\text{opt}}(\mathcal{D})\), originally defined for amplitude imaging, in the context of phase estimation is counterproductive, leading to a reduced quantum advantage at small values of \(\mathcal{D}\).
-In fact, at small \(\mathcal{D}\) the collection efficiency becomes \(\eta_c(\mathcal{D}) \ll 1\), and \(k^{(\tau)}_{\text{opt}}(\mathcal{D})\ll 1\), resulting in quantum performance comparable to classical measurements.
-However, in amplitude SSNQI this choice still provides the optimal noise reduction, although modest, at small spatial scale ~\cite{RuoBerchera_2020, ortolano2023quantum}.
+We observe that using the correction factor $k^{(\tau)}_{\mathrm{opt}}(\mathcal{D})$, originally introduced for amplitude imaging, instead of \(k^{(\text{TIE})}_{\text{opt}}\), is counterproductive in the context of phase estimation.
+In particular, at the highest phase resolution, corresponding to small integration area \(\mathcal{D}\), the collection efficiency is $\eta_c(\mathcal{D}) \ll 1$, leading to $k^{(\tau)}_{\mathrm{opt}}(\mathcal{D}) \ll 1$.
+Consequently the quantum performance is comparable to the classical case, according to Eq. (\ref{substitution}).
+While this choice remains optimal for amplitude SSNQI, where it still yields the best noise reduction ~\cite{RuoBerchera_2020, ortolano2023quantum}, it is not suited for phase reconstruction.

-In contrast, since high-frequency fluctuations are inherently suppressed in NIQPI through the solution of the TIE, it is more convenient to apply the factor \(k^{(\text{TIE})}_{\text{opt}} \approx \eta_0\), which more effectively optimizes noise suppression at low spatial frequencies, even to high-resolution intensity images.
+In contrast, in NIQPI, high-spatial-frequency fluctuations are intrinsically suppressed by the solution of the TIE.
+This makes it more advantageous to employ the factor $k^{(\mathrm{TIE})}_{\mathrm{opt}} \approx \eta_0$, which preferentially optimizes noise suppression at low spatial frequencies, even when operating on high-resolution intensity images.

-The quantum advantage is most pronounced at small defocus distances $dz$, where the intensity variations induced by phase propagation are weaker.
-In this regime, quantum noise suppression becomes particularly impactful, achieving an advantage close to 30\%.
-We recall that, in the opposite regime of large refocusing distance, the finite-difference approximation is poor, thereby reducing both the resolution and the quantitative accuracy of phase estimation~\cite{ortolano2023quantum}.
+In particular, the quantum advantage is most pronounced at small defocusing distances $dz$, as indicated by the larger values of the correlation coefficient ratio, approaching 30\%.
+In this regime, phase-induced intensity variations are weaker, and shot-noise removal becomes essential to obtain high-quality images.
+Moreover, thanks to the better approximation of the finite-difference of derivative, for $dz = 0.0125$~mm and the minimum integration length \(L_{\text{det}}\) corresponding to the physical pixel size, the best spatial phase resolution of approximately $4\,\mu$m is achieved.
+Conversely, increasing the integration area leads to a progressive loss of resolution, with a maximum of approximately $15\,\mu$m, consistent with our previous results~\cite{ortolano2023quantum} (see M\&M for better details).
+Conversely, at larger defocusing distances \(dz\), the quantum advantage becomes less pronounced; however, in this regime, the finite-difference approximation of the axial derivative is less accurate, preventing a full exploitation of the optimal phase resolution achievable with the TIE.